WSShawn/playground/README.md

-Lanting Li, Jiaye Chen, Jenny Dong have visited this page twice.
+Lanting Li,JiayeChen, Jenny Dong have visited this page twice.